gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Discord and Slack (Networking and Communication Opportunities)
+_I'm (Gerald Auger) personally a member of the following Discord/Slack groups and have validated their quality and integrity.
+Message me if you want in those channels Discord: Gerald.Auger | Slack Gerald_Auger_
 * **Metasploit Official Public** Slack https://metasploit.com/slack
 * **BlackHills Information Security Discord** https://discord.gg/FWykjNy
 * **The Cyber Mentor** Discord https://discord.com/invite/REfpPJB